The Alan Turing £50 banknote has been issued for the first time, coinciding with what would have been his 109th birthday.

 "By placing him on our new polymer £50 banknote, we are celebrating his achievements, and the values he symbolises."

-The note will join the Sir Winston Churchill £5, the Jane Austen £10 and the JMW Turner £20.
+The note joins the Sir Winston Churchill £5, the Jane Austen £10 and the JMW Turner £20.

-GCHQ officials said their new treasure hunt involving 12 puzzles "might even have left him scratching his head".
+GCHQ officials said their new treasure hunt involved 12 puzzles that "might even have left him scratching his head".

 The puzzles are based on the unique design elements of the new banknote, such as the technical drawings for the British Bombe, the machine designed by Alan Turing to break Enigma-enciphered messages.

-Director of GCHQ Jeremy Fleming said: "Alan Turing's appearance on the £50 note is a landmark moment in our history."
+Director of GCHQ Jeremy Fleming said earlier this year: "Alan Turing's appearance on the £50 note is a landmark moment in our history."

 Who was Alan Turing?